Exploring

 fortress on the hill in the distance.

-walk brought us to the Hohensalzburg Fortress, perched majestically on Festungsberg.
+An uphill climb brought us to the Hohensalzburg Fortress, perched majestically on Festungsberg.

 of Salzburg’s rooftops, the Salzach River, and the surrounding Alps.
 The